Pope visits Nunavut for final apology of his Canadian tour

 “This only renewed in me the indignation and shame that I have felt for months,” Francis said.
 “I want to tell you how very sorry I am and to ask for forgiveness for the evil perpetrated by not a few Catholics who contributed to the policies of cultural assimilation and enfranchisement in those schools.”

-Before his speech, the pope — seated in a chair covered in seal skin — watched Inuit throat singers perform.
+Before his speech, the pope — seated in a chair covered in seal skin — watched Inuit throat singers and dancers perform.
+During his address, he said “I’m sorry” in Inuktitut, the Inuit language, drawing sheers.
+And he ended by saying “thank you” in Inuktitut.

+The events stretched far longer than planned; the pope’s plane took off for Rome about 90 minutes behind schedule.

 The visit capped an unusual tour designed specifically to give the pope opportunities to apologize to generations of Native peoples for the abuses and injustices they suffered and to assure them that he was committed to helping them reconcile their relationship with the Catholic Church.
 After stops in Edmonton, Alberta, and Quebec City, Francis ended his pilgrimage in Nunavut, a vast territory straddling the Arctic Circle that represents the farthest north the Argentine pope has ever traveled.